dry-rb/dry-rb.org/source/gems/dry-transaction/basic-usage.html.md

 ### Passing additional step arguments

-You can pass additional arguments to step operations at the time of calling your transaction.
+You can pass additional arguments to step operations using the `with_step_args`.
 Provide these arguments as an array, and they’ll be [splatted](https://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) into the end of the operation’s arguments.
-This means that transactions can effectively support operations with any sort of `#call(input, *args)` interface including keyword arguments.

 ```ruby
 DB = []